- Read our review guidelines

-This means that when you start off pedaling again you won’t have to start from a stopped position, allowing you to use less energy to get back up to the same speed.
+This means that when you start off pedaling again you won’t have to start from a stopped position, allowing you to use minimal energy to get back up to the same speed.

-Because the device you’re using to power you through the water are located under the water, you may find you stay drier than you would with a traditional sit-on-top.
+Because the device you’re using to power you through the water are located under the water, you may find you stay drier than you would with a traditional sit-on-top angler’s kayak.

 Sit-on-tops will usually mean you will get wet from paddling, as the motion of your paddle entering and exiting the water with each stroke will cause splashes to come aboard your yak.
 When you eliminate the paddle, the risk of getting wet also lessens, so you could potentially stay dry.

 Less Skills Needed